PoliInfo/PoliInfo.github.io/index.md

 The goal of the QALab-PoliInfo(Question Answering Lab for Political Information) task at NTCIR 14 is aimed at complex real-world question answering (QA) technologies, to extract structured data on the opinions of assemblymen, and the reasons and conditions for such opinions, from Japanese regional assembly minutes.

+We reaffirm the importance of fact checking owing to the negative impact of fake news in recent years.
+For example, the International Fact-Checking Network of the Poynter Institute established that April 2 would be considered as [International Fact-Checking Day](http://factcheckingday.com/) from this year.
+In addition, fact-checking is difficult for general Web search engines to deal with because of the ‘filter bubble’ developed by Eli Pariser, which keeps users away from information that disagrees with their viewpoints.
+For fact checking, we should confirm the primary sources such as the assembly minutes.
+The description of Japanese assembly minutes is a transcript of a speech, which is very long ([example](#transcript)).
+Therefore, it is difficult to understand the contents, including the opinions of the assemblymen at a glance.
+New information access technologies to support user understanding are expected.
+Fig.3 shows a speech given by an assemblyman that is a request to the governor.
+Although the speech includes the speaker’s opinion regarding the opening of a casino in Tokyo, the opinion is obscure.
+If structured data, as shown in Fig. 1, can be extracted from the speech using technologies such as a query-biased summarization or [guided summarization](https://tac.nist.gov//2011/Summarization/Guided-Summ.2011.guidelines.html), it will be helpful to understand the opinion of the speaker regarding the opening of the casino, which would thus protect us from fake news.

 We provide the Japanese Regional Assembly Minutes Corpus as the training and test data, and investigate appropriate evaluation metrics and methodologies for the structured data as a joint effort of the participants.